-"Even when the level of detail presented in the Tier 2 method is not possible in some countries, country-specific data elements such as animal mass, VS excretion, and others can be used to improve emission estimates."
+"Even when the level of detail presented in the Tier 2 method is not possible in some countries, country-specific data elements such as animal mass, VS excretion, and others can be used to improve emission estimates."6

 In Annex 10A.2 of Chapter 10 of IPCC 2006, default values for VS from swine are only provided for two animal categories: market swine and breeding swine.
-Projects participants consider this approach to be incomplete, considering that swine are classified in up to seven categories in the participating farms (gilts, sows in gestation, sows, boars, piglets, nursery and finishers).
+The projects participant considers this approach to be incomplete, considering that swine are classified in up to seven categories in the participating farms (gilts, sows in gestation, sows, boars, piglets, nursery and finishers).

-Project participants consider that there are significant differences in animal average weight among the chosen animal categories and those described in Tables 10A-7 and 10A-8 of Chapter 10 of IPCC 2006.
+The project participant considers that there are significant differences in animal average weight among the chosen animal categories and those described in Tables 10A-7 and 10A-8 of Chapter 10 of IPCC 2006.
 This is especially applicable for piglets (weighting around 3 to 4 Kg), nursery (weighting around 13 to 15 kg) and finishers (that weight from 56 to 72 Kg).

-Project participants consider as a more conservative approach to correct VS for each animal category adopted in the participating farms, instead of using only two animal categories.
+The project participant considers as a more conservative approach to correct VS for each animal category adopted in the participating farms, instead of using only two animal categories.
 Choosing only two categories would imply in considering piglets, nursery and finishers as market swine, with the same value for VS, which is unrealistic due to their average weight.